 By Chantal India, on 25 November 2019

-A good marketer must have a good variety of tools in his tool belt in order to adapt to different brands, campaigns, and target audiences.
-Display advertising is one of the most “classic” digital marketing tools, but it is no less effective.
-In this blog post, I’ll explain what it is, its advantages, and its most common formats.
+A good marketer must have a variety of tools in their tool belt in order to adapt to different brands, campaigns, and target audiences.
+Display advertising is one of the most “classic” and effective digital marketing tools.
+In this blog post, we’ll explain what it is, its advantages, and its most common formats.

 What Is Display Advertising?

 Display advertising is an online advertising format in which ads are displayed in the form of banners on landing pages.
 In their most basic form, these banners are a combination of images and text.
 They can also include audio, video, or other interactive formats.
 Banners usually appear at the top or side of the landing page.

-There are three actors in the online advertising market: advertisers, web pages, or blogs (in which banners, affiliate platforms, and networks appear).
+There are three factors in the online advertising market: advertisers, web pages, or blogs (in which banners, affiliate platforms, and networks appear).
 Affiliate networks are the intermediaries between webmasters and advertisers.
 If a webmaster wishes to post advertising on his website or his blog, they only have to sign up for one of these social networks (Google Adsense in the case of Google), which will manage the process in exchange for a percentage of the profits.
 On the advertiser’s side, affiliate networks allow them to easily manage the process and choose the type of websites and blogs that they want to advertise on.
 Naturally, the ads are more effective when there is greater relevance between the type of product or service advertised and the website where it is shown.

 There are four basic models of display advertising payment.
 Choosing one or the other will be based on the advertiser’s preference, the recommendation of the marketing professionals carrying out the campaign, and the expected behavior of the ads: